Who are Solana Center Docents?

 Help Solana Center for Environmental Innovation open safely as we observe California's Department of Public Health guidelines, as well as requirements from our partners and site locations.
 We welcome and encourage mask-wearing by all to continue protecting our community from Covid-19.
 Please note that for certain events, we require a mask at all times.

-Solana Center Docents will be asked to provide proof of vaccination against Covid-19.
+Solana Center Docents will be asked to provide proof of vaccination against Covid-19 or a negative PCR test from the previous 7 days before each in-person event.